sgonza03/project2/README.md

 would be able to give us a visual insight to trends.

 After loading in the data I first tried to graph the data using D3, however since I didnt properly transform the date data columns i was having many issues.
-Therfore, i decided to use plotly.
+Therfore, i decided to use plotly to graph.

+To help visualize the data sets i visually graphed the following data sets and columns:

+To further help out with